Lighting design

 • How can we support collection owners who have limited expertise in the field to document what they have?

-• digitalization and safeguarding of design heritage
+• Digitizing and safeguarding lighting design heritage.